Recording of international students in the balance of payments

 For Australian students studying abroad and employed by a non-Australian resident employer, payments will be recorded as an inflow of income to Australia (credit entry).
 In the 2023-24 Financial Year, the total value of Compensation of Employees earnt by Australians from non-resident employers was $2,728 million.

 Personal transfers of cash or in-kind (sometimes referred to as workers remittances) between residents and non-residents are recorded under secondary income.
-However, if an international student receives fund from their non-resident parents who live overseas, or if the student transfers funds back to their home economy, both of these transactions would be out of scope of Australia's balance of payments as they are transactions between non-residents.
+However, if an international student receives funds from their non-resident parents who live overseas, or if the student transfers funds back to their home economy, both of these transactions would be out of scope of Australia's balance of payments as they are transactions between non-residents.

 Current Account